mermaidzhang/Job-Change-of-Data-Scientists/README.md

 ## ERD
 <img src="ERD_hrds.jpeg" alt="HR data science database" height="500" width="500">

+### Machine Learning Model:

+**Classification vs Regression:**

+Classification is used to predict discrete outcomes.
+The outcome will be 0 or 1 , yes or no.
+However regression is used to predict continuous varaibles.
+In both classification and regression problems, a dataset is divided into features and target.
+Features are the variables used to make a prediction.
+Target is the predicted outcome.

+**Logistic Regression:**

+Predicts binary outcomes, meaning that there are only two possible outcomes. logistic regression might be to decide, based on personal information, whether an employee remain in company or not.
+Multiple variables, such as an applicant's gender and education, are assessed to arrive at one of two answers: to remain or to leave the company.
+So we are going to use logistic regression model as our first priority.

 # Technologies Used
 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.